-The ‘death of God’ is, of course, a logical contradiction, since any definition of God must, a priori, include the property of immortality.
+The ‘death of God’ is, however, a logical contradiction, since any definition of God must, a priori, include the property of immortality.
 To say that ‘God is dead’ assumes not that God doesn’t exist but that God has existed and no longer does.
 Death-of-God theology, therefore, is incompatible with atheism.
 And with theism, too, unless you worship a strange kind of God — one who is mortal.
 Death-of-God philosophers from William Blake to Hegel to Altizer to Paul Tillich and so on are not atheists, and for the most part they are not actually claiming that God has died.
 They mean that belief in God has died; that the connection with God has been lost, specifically in Western society.

 But it is the contradiction that gives the phrase its glamour, its daring; the shock of the paradox.
 Friedrich Nietzsche, who did not originate the idea but gave it widespread currency, milks it — bleeds it, I should say — for melodramatic imagery.
 We are God’s blood-drenched murderers.

 What was holiest and mightiest of all that the world has yet owned has bled to death under our knives: who will wipe this blood off us?
 What water is there for us to clean ourselves?
 What festivals of atonement, what sacred games shall we have to invent?
 Is not the greatness of this deed too great for us?
 Must we ourselves not become gods simply to appear worthy of it? — Friedrich Nietzsche, Die fröhliche Wissenschaft (‘The Joyful Wisdom’ or ‘The Gay Science’), Section 125, tr Walter Kaufmann.

 We should note that Nietzsche puts these words into the mouth of his ‘Madman’ character, ranting at people in a crowded marketplace.
-It’s a literary technique, and Baudrillard follows Nietzsche’s lead in important ways, firstly in requiring to be read as much as a creative artist as a theorist; as a rhetorician rather than a logician.
+It’s a literary technique, and Baudrillard follows Nietzsche’s lead in important ways, firstly in requiring to be read more as a creative artist than a logician.
 Inspired by the German’s romantic archetype of the philosopher, post-war theorists like Baudrillard and McLuhan developed what was essentially a hybrid form, part argument, part incantation.
 The device of the paradox, which short-circuits the faculty of reason, is paramount in this form.